-- Goal VI: Connect people to Colorado's outdoors - Objective A: Broaden the access and variety of recreation opportunities available to Coloradans and visitors. - o Objective C: Foster partnerships to enhance recreation opportunities. - o Objective D: Promote the value of CPW's mission and services to expand awareness, grow CPW's volunteer network, and inspire stewardship. - o Objective E: Become familiar with the needs, interests, and expectations of residents and visitors who are new to outdoor recreation.
+- Goal VI: Connect people to Colorado's outdoors - Objective A: Broaden the access and variety of recreation opportunities available to Coloradans and visitors. - o Objective C: Foster partnerships to enhance recreation opportunities. - Objective D: Promote the value of CPW's mission and services to expand awareness, grow CPW's volunteer network, and inspire stewardship. - Objective E: Become familiar with the needs, interests, and expectations of residents and visitors who are new to outdoor recreation.

-Public Information and Environmental Education Great Outdoors Colorado
+Public Information and Environmental Education Great Outdoors Colorado Funding FY 2023-24

-Funding FY 2021-22

 Public Information Program \$296,000

-Volunteer Program 231,000
+Volunteer Program 189,459

-Environmental Education and Youth Programs 1,273,500
+Environmental Education and Youth Programs 1,167,603

-Website Redesign 700,000

-Total: \$2,500,500
+Total: \$1,653,062